Opinion: Russia frozen on climate change | The China Post

 Extreme weather will increase

-Researchers at the Irkutsk State University say the flood was caused by “anomalous atmospheric processes taking place amidst global and regional climate change.”
-They urgently warn that global warming will lead to increasingly frequent periods of drought and heavy rainfall in Siberia.
+Researchers at Irkutsk State University say the flood was caused by “anomalous atmospheric processes taking place amid global and regional climate change.”
+They warn that global warming will lead to increasingly frequent periods of drought and heavy rainfall in Siberia.

 President Vladimir Putin, who visited the region, also points to climate change.
-At the recent G20 summit in Osaka, Japan, he told leaders that Russian meteorologists have determined that the country is warming at a rate two-and-a-half times faster than the global average.
+At the recent G20 summit in Osaka, Japan, he told leaders that Russian meteorologists have determined that the country is warming at a rate 2 1/2 times faster than the global average.

 Will the catastrophe in the Irkutsk region lead to a change in Russia’s skeptical stance on climate change?
 Has the flooding convinced the people of Siberia and Russia that increasingly extreme weather is a consequence of global warming?
 Will they demand their government take action to protect the environment, as so many young people across Europe have done this year?